MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 ## Configure an Excel workbook to use the published ODC file as a data connection
 <a name="part4"> </a>

 In order for a workbook to use the ODC file that you just created, you must connect to it as a data source.
-Once it is connected, you can publish the workbook to a document library and it will maintain its connection to the ODC file. then uses the connection information specified in the ODC file when it refreshes data in the workbook.
+Once it is connected, you can publish the workbook to a SharePoint Server 2016 document library and it will maintain its connection to the ODC file.
+Excel Online then uses the connection information specified in the ODC file when it refreshes data in the workbook.

-Use the following procedure to connect to the ODC file in .
+Use the following procedure to connect to the ODC file in Excel.

-### To use an ODC file as a data source in
+### To use an ODC file as a data source in Excel

-1. In , on the **Data** tab, in the **Get External Data** section, click **Existing Connections**.
+1. In Excel, on the **Data** tab, in the **Get External Data** section, click **Existing Connections**.

 2. On the **Existing Connections** dialog box, click **Browse for More**.